There are presently no open calls for submissions.

 If you are submitting poetry or flash pieces compile your work into a single document and then upload your submission.
 Authors who submit more than one file per genre will have their work returned unread.

 Current or former employees of the University of Mary Washington are not eligible to submit work to the Rappahannock Review.
 We will not consider work from current UMW students; however, we will read work from alumni who graduated three or more years ago.
+If you are a previous contributor, please wait a year from publication before resubmitting work.

 We accept poems ranging in any length and employing any